jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 }
 ```

-Here is some sample code to acquire and render shapes;
+Here is some sample code to acquire and render shapes:
 ```java
 System.out.println("\nAcquire and Render Triangle A ->");
 Shape triangleA = ShapeFactory.acquire("Triangle", "A");